-Being a certified experienced personal trainer, Terrine thrives on custom designed, interesting, creative and fun programs for individual needs.
-She uses a variety of tools – from conventional weight training with machines and free weights to core focused workouts utilizing: stability balls, BOSU, Kettlebells and medicine balls.
-She is also trained in Pilates, Yoga and Zumba through leading certification programs and combines both into training for optimum core and flexibility work.
-She is experienced at working with a variety of medical conditions and physical constraints.
-Terrine is constantly networking and scanning the internet for the latest fitness and health information and attends an international fitness convention annually to stay on the cutting edge.
+Being a certified experienced personal trainer, Terrine thrives on custom designed, interesting, creative and fun programs for each individual.
+She uses a variety of tools – from conventional weight training with machines and free weights to core focused workouts utilizing stability balls, battle rope, BOSU, Kettlebells and medicine balls.
+She is also trained in Pilates, Yoga and Zumba and combines all into training for optimal cardio, core and flexibility work.
+She is experienced at working with a variety of physical constraints.

 Why Do I Keep Messing Up My Diet?